v4n00/h2mm-cli/README.md

 ## Usage

-The script gets added to `/usr/local/bin/h2mm` (or `$HOME/.local/bin` on Steam Deck) and can be used by running `h2mm` in your shell, which will print the help message along with all available commands.
+The script gets added to `/usr/local/bin/h2mm` (or `$HOME/.local/bin` on Steam Deck) and can be used by running `h2mm` in the shell, which will print the help message along with all available commands.

 ```bash
 h2mm --help
 ```

-To find out how to use a command, you can run `h2mm COMMAND --help`.
+To find out how to use a command, run `h2mm COMMAND --help`.
 This is the most up-to-date source of information about the commands.

 ## Examples